pu2clr/AKC695X/README.md

 The main features of this library are listed below.

 1. Open Source.
 It is free.
 You can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
-See MIT License to know more;
+See [MIT License to know more](https://pu2clr.github.io/AKC695X/#mit-license);
 2. Built based on [AKC6955 stereo FM / TV / MW / SW / LW digital tuning radio](http://maximradio.altervista.org/akc6955/AKC6955-datasheet-english.pdf);
 3. C++ Language and Object-oriented programming.
 You can easily extend the AKC695X class by adding more functionalities;
 4. Available on Arduino IDE (via Manage Libraries).
-Easy to install and use.
-See [Library Features](https://pu2clr.github.io/AKC695X/#library-features);
+Easy to install and use;
 5. Cross-platform.
 You can compile and run this library on most of board available on Arduino IDE (Examples: ATtiny85, boards based on ATmega328 and ATmega-32u4, ATmega2560, ARM Cortex, STM32, Arduino DUE, ESP32 and more);
 6. Simplifies projects based on AKC695X IC family with support to I²C;
 7. Seeking function support;
 8. Support to __32.768KHz and 12MHz__ crystal oscillators;
 9. Support to audio controlled by the MCU (Arduino)  or potentiometer;
+10. Real tim FM stereo or mono indicator;
+11. FM stereo or mono selecting;
+12. Real time signal level reading;
+13. Real time AM and FM carrier to noise ratio information (dB).
+14. Bandwidth selection for FM;
+15. Custom band support;
-10. More than 40 functions implemented.
+16. More than 40 functions implemented.

 ## MIT License